-(a) Any health care provider, carrier, or employer who elects to contest the disallowance or adjustment of payment by a carrier under subsection (6) must, within 45 days after receipt of notice of disallowance or adjustment of payment, petition the department to resolve the dispute.
+(a) Any health care provider who elects to contest the disallowance or adjustment of payment by a carrier under subsection (6) must, within 45 days after receipt of notice of disallowance or adjustment of payment, petition the department to resolve the dispute.
 The petitioner must serve a copy of the petition on the carrier and on all affected parties by certified mail.
 The petition must be accompanied by all documents and records that support the allegations contained in the petition.
 Failure of a petitioner to submit such documentation to the department results in dismissal of the petition.

 (b) The carrier must submit to the department within 30 days after receipt of the petition all documentation substantiating the carrier’s disallowance or adjustment.
 Failure of the carrier to timely submit such documentation to the department within 30 days constitutes a waiver of all objections to the petition.

 (c) Within 120 days after receipt of all documentation, the department must provide to the petitioner, the carrier, and the affected parties a written determination of whether the carrier properly adjusted or disallowed payment.
 The department must be guided by standards and policies set forth in this chapter, including all applicable reimbursement schedules, practice parameters, and protocols of treatment, in rendering its determination.